stanford-rc/seqbotslurm/README.md

 # Prerequisites

-This script has a few requirements.
+This script has just a few requirements.

 To start, you need a compute environment!
 This script is written for use with the [SLURM](http://slurm.schedmd.com) job scheduler.
 It will not work